30-Day Inpatient Addiction Treatment

 Addiction treatment is a highly individualized process, meaning one person’s ideal course for treatment may differ substantially from that of another patient.
 That said, numerous evidence-based approaches have been proven to help people of many demographics with different substance use and mental health histories find, and remain in, recovery.1,2

-The ideal combination of evidence-based approaches and treatment settings varies between patients, so effective treatment centers like Laguna Treatment Hospital, our Orange County inpatient rehab treatment facility, take great care in evaluating each patient as they are admitted and outlining their unique path to recovery.1 Laguna staff understand that this outline should remain flexible, as concerns may arise necessitating adjustments in the treatment course.
+The ideal combination of evidence-based approaches and treatment settings varies between patients, so effective treatment centers like Laguna Treatment Center, our Orange County inpatient rehab treatment facility, take great care in evaluating each patient as they are admitted and outlining their unique path to recovery.1 Laguna staff understand that this outline should remain flexible, as concerns may arise necessitating adjustments in the treatment course.

-• Medical detox.
+- Medical detox.

-• Inpatient treatment with intensive medical supervision.
+- Inpatient treatment with intensive medical supervision.

-• Residential treatment.
+- Residential treatment.

 The addiction treatment process often begins with medical detox.
 This enables medical staff to observe and supervise patients as they go through withdrawal, administering medication or responding to emergencies if necessary.
 The length of detox may be adjusted depending on the patient’s needs.
-Laguna Treatment Hospital’s hospital-based medical detox program ensures patient safety through the withdrawal process.
+Laguna Treatment Center’s hospital-based medical detox program ensures patient safety through the withdrawal process.

-Many people require detox to help them withdraw from drugs or alcohol safely; however, detox, by itself, is rarely sufficient for someone to achieve lasting recovery.1,3
+Many people require detox to help them withdraw from drugs or alcohol safely.
+However, detox, by itself, is rarely sufficient for someone to achieve lasting recovery.1,3

 Following detox, many require continued treatment to repair negative thought and behavioral patterns, acknowledge and address any underlying triggers associated with the addiction, and build the skills they need to avoid relapse.1,2 This is usually done in the rehabilitation treatment stage, not the detox stage, which can be performed in a variety of settings (i.e., inpatient drug or alcohol rehab, outpatient, day treatment).